mobusoperandi/.github/profile/README.md

 1. Make a test [Jitsi Meet](https://meet.jit.si/) call with a friend and use it to test video, audio and screen sharing, entire screen.
 1. Install the [mob command line utility](https://mob.sh/).
 1. Test that [`git` is set up to authenticate with GitHub](https://docs.github.com/en/get-started/quickstart/set-up-git).
+1. Have something like [direnv] set up in your shell.
 1. Configure [two-factor authentication for your GitHub account](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/about-two-factor-authentication).

 ## I'm a beginner — I'm concerned about having to ask questions frequently.